 Whether you’re looking to create additional offices, meeting rooms, or create divisions between work spaces, glass office partitions can be custom designed and installed relatively easily to create the desired conditions at your workplace.

-Our team at Pro Aluminium and Glass has created this guide in response to frequent queries from our clients.
+Our team at Pro Aluminium has created this guide in response to frequent queries from our clients.
 We trust it will walk you through some of the key considerations before ordering your office partitioning.

 The Acoustic Consideration

 A key consideration when it comes to office partitioning is reducing noise (or improving acoustic privacy).
 This is especially the case for conference and meeting-rooms where important or confidential discussions may take place.
 Other times companies seek to cut out noise to improve the concentration and productivity of staff.